HarlansFagundes/HarlansFagundes/README.md

-# Hello, welcome!
+# Hello and welcome!
 I am Harlans! 🧙

 ...Yes, my name is one of those unique ones. 😅